Adobe Commerce deployment troubleshooter

 Step 8 - Verify cron jobs running step-8

 a.
-YES – Log in by ssh on the integration branch (e.g., primary).
+YES – Log in by ssh on the affected branch (e.g., primary).
 Kill and unlock cron jobs.
 This will kill cron jobs and reset the status.
 Run php vendor/bin/ece-tools cron:kill and then php vendor/bin/ece-tools cron:unlock.
 If you were in the process of merging one environment into another, check both environments for running crons.

 b.
 NO – Proceed to Step 17.